oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.4.5 ( January 28, 2021 ) =
+* [Conditions] Added these new WooCommerce product-specific conditions: Product Price, Stock Status and Backorders Allowed.
+* [SEOPress] A new module that generates automatic meta description from Oxygen Builder content.
+* [Scripts] Added GLightbox.
+* [General] Removed Yoast Integration module from Toolbox since it is no longer needed with the recent updates in Oxygen.
+WordPress content gets included in Yoast's SEO analysis out of the box in Oxygen now.

 = 1.4.4 ( January 12, 2021 ) =
 * [Stylesheets Editor] Fixed backslashes being added when quotes are present in the CSS code.
 * [Stylesheets Editor] Height now auto-expands as more code is added.